vbudi000/cloudpak8s/_content/mcm-4/cp4mcm_icam_post_server_install.md

 ---
-title: "ICAM - Post install setup"
+title: "ICAM - Post Install Setup"
 weight: 410
 ---

-# Setting up Your Monitoring Instrumentation
+## Setting up Your Monitoring Instrumentation

 Now that you have installed your IBM Cloud App Management (ICAM) server, you are ready to start instrumenting the monitoring sources.
 ICAM has the ability to: